Junior T-Ball

 Rules we absolutely expect to be enforced are generally those of a safety issue such as:

 • The on-deck batter, batter, all base runners, pitcher and catcher must wear a helmet (we supply some to each team) with chin straps fastened properly when playing.
 Effective as of our 2015 season, the pitcher and catcher must wear helmets with face protection.
-Use of face protection by infielders is optional.
+Use of face protection by infielders is mandatory.
 Each team is supplied with suitable equipment --- damaged/unsafe equipment is to be reported to the league so it can be replaced.

 • Only youngsters registered to play in this league (or our Blastball league) are permitted to play.
 You are allowed, and encouraged, to permit players registered on other Junior (or call-ups from Blastball) teams to play on your team to fill your roster to 11 players --- but only to 11.
 No one on your team is allowed sit-out to permit a "fill-in" to play.